can a smart plug dim lights

 Smart plug vs. smart plug dimmer

 The standard smart plug has the ability to turn your lights on and off.
-You can control your lights remotely (i.e. with your phone) and you can set up automations and schedules to turn your lights on and off automatically.
-But that’s more or less it.
+You can control your lights remotely (i.e., with your phone) and you can set up automations and schedules to turn your lights on and off automatically.
+But that’s pretty much it.

 So, before you go out and just buy the first smart plug you see, you’ll want to make sure: